Skip to main content

 Yes, the Dupixent pre-filled autoinjector pen or the pre-filled syringe can be both be administered at home, in certain age groups and after adequate training.

 The Dupixent pre-filled autoinjector pen can be used at home after proper training.
-The single-dose pre-filled pen (200 mg or 300 mg) is available for people 2 years of age and older.
+The single-dose pre-filled pen (in 200 mg or 300 mg strengths) is available for people 2 years of age and older.

 Many patients prefer autoinjectors over syringes as they are easier to use and may cause less hesitation or fear.
-Your healthcare provider can teach you how to use this device if it agreed that home administration is the best option.
-Your healthcare professional can still administer your dose if needed, or if you prefer.
+Your healthcare provider can teach you how to use this device if it is agreed that home administration is the best option for you.
+Your healthcare professional can still administer your dose if needed, or if you prefer not to inject the medicine yourself.

 Before using the Dupixent Syringe or Pen for Injection fully review the manufacturer “Instructions for Use” that contains information and diagrams on how to inject Dupixent.
 You can find this information in the Dupixent carton that contains your syringes or pens.